 Compensation Committee.
 The Compensation Committee responsibilities include overseeing our compensation and benefit plans, including all compensation arrangements for executive officers and directors.
-The Compensation Committee met nine times in 2006.
+The Compensation Committee met four times in 2007.
 The members of the Compensation Committee are Messrs.
 Moody (Chairman), Ausley, Lockhart and McCartney.

 Management assists the Compensation Committee in the performance of its duties.
 Each year, the Chief Executive Officer (the "CEO") reviews the performance and compensation of each of the executive officers and makes recommendations to the Compensation Committee with respect to base pay, annual cash incentives and long-term equity incentives.
 The Compensation Committee may exercise its discretion in modifying any recommended awards to executive officers.
-In 2006, the CEO participated in all of the Committee's general meetings, in most of the telephonic meetings and in all of the executive sessions, except for those in which the Compensation Committee considered the CEO's performance, compensation and incentives.
-In addition, the Compensation Committee used a compensation consultant in 2006 in connection with renegotiating an amended and restated senior management agreement with the CEO.
-More information on the use of the consultant is contained in the "Compensation Discussion and Analysis" below.
+In 2007, the CEO participated in all of the Committee's general meetings, in all of the telephonic meetings and in all of the executive sessions, except for those in which the Compensation Committee considered the CEO's performance, compensation and incentives.